Revisiting Non-Rotating Star Models: Classical Existence and Uniqueness Theory and Scaling Relations: Introduction

-Early rigorous works on the non-rotating single-body problem include Auchmuty and Beals \cite{AB71}, who studied the rotating case but also covered the non-rotating situation by setting the angular momentum to zero.
-They analyzed variational problems associated with gravitational energy minimization.
-Lieb and Yau \cite{LY87} contributed results on uniqueness and other properties of ground states within the framework of quantum mechanics.
-These results were later synthesized and extended by McCann \cite{McC06}.
+While recent research has extended to rotating multi-body systems, a thorough understanding of the simpler, non-rotating single-body problem remains very important.
+In addition to the existence result established via variational methods by Auchmuty and Beals \cite{AB71}, Lieb and Yau \cite{LY87} contributed results on uniqueness and other properties of ground states within the framework of quantum mechanics.
+The properties of these isolated bodies are often inspiring and provide technical tools required to handle the two-body case.
+These properties were hence later synthesized and extended by McCann \cite{McC06}.
 However, McCann did not provide detailed proofs, and some of the propositions are not entirely straightforward to justify.
-In one of the author’s other works \cite{Che26G1}, the conversion from the Euler–Lagrange equation to the Euler–Poisson equation was rigorously established, with particular attention given to showing that the energy-minimizing solutions still satisfy the Euler–Poisson equations at their boundaries.

 This paper aims to achieve the following two goals: \begin{enumerate}[(a)] \item To rigorously justify and extend the classical results.
 We revisit the existence and structure of non-rotating stars given by Auchmuty and Beals \cite{AB71} and McCann \cite{McC06} (Theorem \ref{non-rotating}).
 Following a suggestion of McCann \cite{McC06}, we prove uniqueness result in the classical Newtonian mechanical setting by adapting the quantum‑mechanical variational framework of Lieb and Yau \cite{LY87} to this setting (Theorem \ref{uniqueness in non-rotating cases}). \item To explore the dependence of properties on the total mass of the system under polytropic law by employing a scaling method (Theorem \ref{scaling relation for energy} and Proposition \ref{scaling relation for derivatives}).
 The scaling analysis not only clarifies relations among solutions of different mass but also provides quantitative convergence results in the small-mass limit.
 In particular, we examine the decay rates of density profiles and the contraction or extension behavior of the supports of solutions (Remark \ref{asymptotic behaviour of radius and norm in single star case}). \end{enumerate}